romange/blog/content/post/gaia_mr.md

 ```

 `Reduce` will be called with joined key and a stream of values corresponding to that key.
-In our walmart example, the `key` would be user_id and `Stream<ValueType>` will contain all the transactions for that user and his own user data from the second dataset.
+In our walmart example, the `key` would be user_id and `Stream<ValueType>` will contain all
+the transactions for that user and his own user data from the second dataset.
 Each `key` will be sent to exactly one reducer that processes its shard.
 `Reduce` will be called by the framework for each key  and will be able to output
 its final result via `Writer`.
 Reducers and Mappers do not talk with each other and usually behave
 like independent entities.

-This classic Reducer interface guarantees to provide us each key with its values grouped.
+A classic Reducer interface guarantees to provide us each key with its values grouped.
 In order to do this, the mapreduce framework is usually required to shuffle and sort the intermediate shards before
 reducing on them.
 Therefore, having values colocated together with their keys requires additional I/O:
 we need to load each shard, sort it and write again.
 This way we will be able to keep file iterators per each